 As you may know, all of those links that you have clicked many thousands of times are officially referred to as hyperlinks; hence the title of this lesson.

-First let's create a new html file named classmates.html (which we will use in a later lesson) and save it into the mysite folder.
-For content, just copy and paste the text in the box below.
+First, use Brackets to create a new html file named classmates.html and save it into the mysite folder.

 Now, open index.html and just before the closing </body> tag enter

 As you can see, classmates.html is the file that you are linking to, My Classmates is the text that will actually be visible in the browser and </a> ends everything.
 You can think of <a href= as sort of the pointer.
 In case you are wondering, href stands for 'hypertext reference.'